 Start by asking a few of these questions:

 - Did your students accomplish the intended learning objectives and outcomes?

 - Why not or why?
 Also, evaluate your role in their failure or success.

 - Were the instructions clear enough?

 - Did you end the lesson within an appropriate time frame?

-Making a lesson plan is very important for every teacher, especially for those, who are still at the beginning of their carrier.
+Making a lesson plan is very important for every teacher, especially for those who are still at the beginning of their carrier.
+A teacher planner can help you to organize the year ahead.
 Throughout the execution of the lesson plan outline, it is imperative to recognize and imbue the linguistic and cultural differences of all students.
 This will make every student feel that they are part of the session.
 Their needs are adequately considered during the entire session.